LSSTDESC/chroma/results/analytic.md

 <img src="{{site.url}}/img/S_p06.Euclid_350.png" width="650">

-Clearly the biases on PSF shape and size due to chromatic effects exceed the requirements for these surveys.
+Except for PSF centroid (first moment) shifts, each of the above chromatic PSF shape or size biases either saturates or exceeds the systematic error budget of DES, LSST, and Euclid.